resakse/reez/Plan.md

 # Radiology Information System (RIS) – React / Next.js Migration Plan

-This document outlines a pragmatic, phase-by-phase roadmap for rebuilding the RIS front-end with **Next.js (React), Tailwind CSS, shadcn-ui**, and an **embedded OHIF viewer**.
+This document outlines a pragmatic, phase-by-phase roadmap for rebuilding the RIS front-end with **Next.js (React), Tailwind CSS, shadcn-ui**, and a **custom, lightweight DICOM viewer built with Cornerstone.js**.
 The plan assumes the existing Django codebase continues to serve as the back-end API (Django REST Framework) and admin.

 ## Legend
 * **M** = Milestone / high-level phase